 MFA Acting

-CLASS DIRECTORY
+CLASS CATALOG

 The following is a partial list of the actual dramatic arts courses you will take in order to complete your MFA in Acting.